 You can also read an article Polina wrote during her residency for our Work in Progress blog and for the local magazine Korpo Bladet in this link.

-This year, AARK participates in Kostrundan (an open studio event) that will take place next Saturday and Sunday (7-8 September) from 11:00 to 17:00.
+This year, AARK participates in Kostrundan (an open studio event) that will take place next Saturday and Sunday (7-8 September) from 11-17.

 Here you can connect with the artists in residence in September, along with their work and ideas.